 Some may ask, “But is it ethical to coach a friend or family member?”
-According to the International Coach Federation it is as long as you explain in advance how your role as a coach is different than your role as a friend or family member and you are conscious of any conflict or potential conflict of interest, openly disclose any such conflict and offer to remove yourself if a conflict arises.
+According to the International Coaching Federation it is as long as you explain in advance how your role as a coach is different than your role as a friend or family member and you are conscious of any conflict or potential conflict of interest, openly disclose any such conflict and offer to remove yourself if a conflict arises.

 Aside from the ethical considerations, there are some practical questions to ask yourself when taking on a friend or family member as a client: